kensho-technologies/graphql-compiler/README.rst

 Let's dig into the GraphQL macro edge definition one step at a time:

-- We know that the new macro edge is being defined on the `Animal` GraphQL type, since that is the type where the definition begins.
+- We know that the new macro edge is being defined on the :code:`Animal` GraphQL type, since that is the type where the definition begins.

 - The :code:`@macro_edge_definition` directive specifies the name of the new macro edge.